 (we’ve written about yoga before!
 Check out our mantra inspired yoga poses)

-Why do you think this specific type of work is important and needed for men?
+Why do you think this specific type of work is important and necessary for men?

-Men are more confused now than ever.
-"What is my role?"
+Men are more confused now than ever: "What is my role?"
 "What makes me a man?"
-There is a need to connect inwards in a safe, nurturing environment that includes other men journing on their own path for self discovery.
+There is a need to connect inwards in a safe, nurturing environment that includes other men journying on their own path for self-discovery.

 Men are intimidated by yoga practices because there can be a level of uncertainty of not knowing what to do that causes some men to react with a fight or flight mode.
 I know personally as this was my first feeling from yoga.
-I have been drawn in ever since!
+I have been drawn to the practice ever since!

 How does the class help you, or instruct you further in your practice and your journey?